hbc/NGS_Data_Analysis_Course/sessionV/lessons/06_differential_peaks.md

 ### Setting up

-Make a directory for the ouput generated from `bdgdiff`:
+Move back in to your `results` and make a directory for the ouput generated from `bdgdiff`:

+	$ cd ../
 	$ mkdir macs2bdgdiff

 And finally, we will need to load the MACS2 module in order to use the sub-command: